astreum/whitepaper/README.md

 Users pay the present value of the perpetual storage cost of the object.

+Storage Fee = Storage Fee Function(Solar Price)

 Astreum pays storage providers in perpetuity for proofs of storage.

-The storage cost is derived from the current supply and demand.

 A Nebula Object is a data structure with two fields: